Dev535/DAVID/README.md

 # MY FIRST REPOSITORY

-I will write on bio infomartics workshop wew have from 23third to 27 th 2023
+I will write on bio infomartics workshop we have from 23third to 27 th 2023

 # DAY ONE
 **installation of tools**